bootdotdev/blog/content/cryptography/how-sha-2-works-step-by-step-sha-256.md

 digest := hash := h0 append h1 append h2 append h3 append h4 append h5 append h6 append h7
 ```

+## Additional common questions about SHA-256

+## Are SHA-2 and SHA-256 the same?

+SHA-2 is an [algorithm](https://boot.dev/learn/learn-algorithms), or a generalized idea of how to hash data.
+SHA-2 has several variants, all of which use the same algorithm but use different constants.
+SHA-256, for example, sets additional constants that define the behavior of the SHA-2 algorithm, one of these constants is the output size, 256.
+The 256 and 512 in SHA-256 and SHA-512 refer to the respective digest size in bits.

+## What's the difference between SHA-1 and SHA-2?

+SHA-2 is a successor to the SHA-1 hash and remains one of the strongest hash functions in use today.
+SHA-256, as opposed to SHA-1, hasn't been compromised.
+For this reason, there's really no reason to use SHA-1 these days, it isn't safe.
+The flexibility of output size (224, 256, 512, etc) also allows SHA-2 to pair well with popular [KDFs](/cryptography/key-derivation-functions/) and ciphers like [AES-256](/cryptography/aes-256-cipher/).

 ## Who designed SHA 256?

 The NSA, or National Security Agency, designed and published SHA-256 and the rest of the SHA-2 family of hash functions in 2001.
 You might be wondering:

-> Because the United State Government helped create SHA-256, do they have some sort of "back-door" to break the encryption?
+> "Because the United State Government helped create SHA-256, do they have some sort of "back-door" to break the encryption protocol?"

 The answer is "no".
 The algorithm is open-source, so anyone can verify its security.
 While it's *possible* that there are exploitable vulnerabilities, no one has found them yet.
 At present, there isn't much you can do to SHA-256 apart from attempting a [brute-force attack](/security/how-do-brute-force-attackers-know-they-found-the-key/).